 Meeting water quality standards in watersheds that extend beyond the borders of a given jurisdiction will require the coordination of plans, programs, and efforts among the involved jurisdictions.
 This will especially be important in TMDL implementation.
-Guidance from the State will be needed to facilitate this process, especially as the Chesapeake Bay TMDLs are developed and allocated on a smaller scale.
+Guidance from the State will be needed to facilitate this process and ensure that all source components of TMDLs are addressed and implemented, especially as the Chesapeake Bay TMDLs are developed and allocated on a smaller scale.